jacamo-lang/jacamo/demos/integration/dummyart-nodered-mqtt/readme.md

 #### Bob to MQTT

-When Bob performs `act` on the artifact, the DummyArt dispaches the arguments to (`http://nodered:1880/act`).
+When Bob performs `act` on the artifact, the DummyArt dispatches the arguments to (`http://nodered:1880/act`).
 NodeRed listens the `act` end-point and publishes at _mqtt/jacamo/me_ the content of the message.

 ![MQTT](figures/code3.png)